 - Nagoya is a pleasant and convenient starting point for exploring Chubu because it’s a major transportation hub for the region.
 Before setting out on a trip around Chubu, I recommend visiting Nagoya Castle.

-- For this 5 day trip in Chubu, I got around by private vehicle, which was most convenient for exploring the mountainous rural regions.
+- For this 5 day Chubu itinerary, I got around by private vehicle, which was most convenient for exploring the mountainous rural regions.
 However, you could do this trip using a combination of trains and buses.

 - I started and ended in Nagoya, spending nights in Gero, Takayama, Wajima, and Kanazawa.